plone/training/transmogrifier/blueprints.rst

  * Add the step to `import_content.cfg` pipeline.
 The name of the blueprint will match what was set in the configure.zcml.

 You will need to determine where your step should appear in the pipeline.
-If you need to manipulate the exported data, or decide whether or not to import and item based on its data, it should go before the `constructor`.
+If you need to manipulate the exported data or decide whether or not to import an item based on its data, it should go before the `constructor`.
 If you need to manipulate an object once it is in the Plone site, the step should go towards the end, after the `schemaupdater`.